 Functional ankle taping is frequently employed by athletes and medical staff as a preventive method against injuries.
 Several studies have assessed the biomechanical effects of ankle taping, particularly its capacity for limiting the joint movement, and have often compared it to orthopedic devices.
 While several authors report similar efficiency to the movement limitation between the two approaches, while other authors defend a greater limitation for the orthopedic devices, leading to improve injury prevention outcomes [4].
 The widespread use of ankle taping is attributed to its comfort, quick application and perceived increase in joint stability, factors that contribute to the acceptance of this method in athletic environments.
 (3,4).Principio del formulario

-Currently, it exists a generalized acceptance of the use of preventive ankle taping due to the the high prevalence of lateral ankle sprain (LAS), accounting for 80% of all ankle injuries [5].
+Currently, it exists a generalized acceptance of the use of preventive ankle taping due to the high prevalence of lateral ankle sprain (LAS), accounting for 80% of all ankle injuries [5].
 In this line, 70% of LAS patients have been reported to experiment recurrent injuries, leading to the development of chronic ankle instability (CAI) (6).
 Residual symptoms are frequent for months or even years following LAS.

 Several studies emphasized the importance of appropriate rehabilitation programs after a LAS episode to warrant proper healing context for the injured ligaments, allowing them to endure the tensile forces generated during ankle movements (7).
 There is ongoing debate about the timeframe for achieving mechanical stability after an ankle injury, with some studies recommending a recovery period of at least 6 weeks to 3 months before returning to sports.
 However, instability may persist for up to a year following LAS (8,9).